Painting by Lory Williams Winford

 Andreas has made concerto appearances under maestros Neil Varon, David Effron, Paul Nadler and Roberto Tibiriçá; his chamber collaborations include such artists as Joseph Swensen, Atar Arad, Peter Stumpf and composer PQ Phan.
 A prize winner in the BNDES International Piano Competition in Rio de Janeiro and the Hastings International Piano Competition in the UK, he recently turned his attention to recording projects, including a 2-disc album released by Naxos in 2020 in honor of the 250th anniversary of Beethoven’s birth.

-Andreas is currently Lecturer of Piano at Indiana State University, where he oversees the Applied Piano program.
+Andreas has served as Lecturer of Piano at Indiana State University and is currently Assistant Lecturer of Piano at the Cork School of Music at Munster Technological University in Cork, Ireland.
 He is also Artistic Director of RiverSong Music Inc., a non-profit organization that promotes community education and enrichment through classical music .
-He holds a Doctor of Music degree from Indiana University, mentored by the legendary pianist Menahem Pressler.
+He holds a Doctor of Music degree from Indiana University, mentored by pianist Menahem Pressler.

 Andreas Ioannides · Artistic Director